 As an example, see how this donation form by Donately looks great on every device:

-This might seem obvious, but if your donation page isn’t clearly promoted on your organization’s website, individuals won’t know where they can contribute, should they decide to.
+This might seem obvious, but if your donation page isn’t clearly promoted on your organization's website, individuals won’t know where they can contribute.

 Try out these steps to make your donation page stand out across your website: